wevm/abitype/packages/abitype/README.md

 ## Sponsors

-If you find ABIType useful or use it for work, please consider supporting development on [GitHub Sponsors](https://github.com/sponsors/wevm?metadata_campaign=abitype_readme) or sending crypto to `wagmi-dev.eth`.
+If you find ABIType useful or use it for work, please consider supporting development on [GitHub Sponsors](https://github.com/sponsors/wevm?metadata_campaign=abitype_readme) or sending crypto to `wevm.eth`.
 Thank you 🙏

 ## Contributing

 Contributions to ABIType are greatly appreciated!
-If you're interested in contributing to ABIType, please read the [Contributing Guide](https://github.com/wagmi-dev/abitype/blob/main/.github/CONTRIBUTING.md) **before submitting a pull request**.
+If you're interested in contributing to ABIType, please read the [Contributing Guide](https://github.com/wevm/abitype/blob/main/.github/CONTRIBUTING.md) **before submitting a pull request**.